erurami/first-compiler/README.md

 **The tree structure has many point to improve.
 So I'm welcome for any improvement especially for this section of code.**

-Here is the syntax of currently supporting programming language in BNF

 ```
 program = function*
 function = ident '(' ')' block